MAZ01001/obsGameInputOverlays/README.md

 [Input Overlay](https://obsproject.com/forum/resources/input-overlay.552/) is a free [OBS](https://obsproject.com/) plugin to show controller input while gaming and stuff.

+To be clear, I'm not the author of the plugin.

 ## How

 The files (for each game) you need are the layout image ("layers_table.png") and the layout config file ("overlay.json").